-Growing up with no supervision, he roamed around stealing and causing trouble wherever he went.
-At 13, Jerry was packed up and sent off to New York to live with his sister and brother-in-law.
-This arrangement didn’t last very long; he soon moved out and lived with a family on Water Street in the slums of Lower East Side New York.
-Thievery was his main “occupation”; he stole to buy clothes and drink.
+Growing up without supervision, he roamed the streets, stealing and causing trouble wherever he went.
+At 13, Jerry got packed up and sent off to New York to live with his sister and brother-in-law.
+That didn’t last long, and he moved out to live with a family on Water Street in the slums of Lower East Side New York.
+Thievery was his main “occupation;” stealing to buy clothes and drink.

-During this train ride was the first time in his life he had felt sorrow to the degree that he was willing to do something he had never done before: Obey rules.
-Jerry concluded that the only way he could get someone to listen to his story of innocence and help him was to follow the prison rules.
-Even though he knew he had done enough wrong in the past to deserve his sentence, he did not want to accept his loss of freedom without trying to do something about it.
-Born out of hopelessness and indignation, this feeling was nevertheless the first step to his later conversion.
+During his commute to the prison, for the first time in his life Jerry felt sorry to the degree that he was willing to do something he had never done before: Obey rules.
+Jerry concluded that the only way he could get someone to listen to his story of innocence and help him get justice, was to follow prison rules.
+Even though he knew he had done enough wrong in the past to deserve this sentence, he refused to accept his loss of freedom without trying to do something about it.
+Born out of hopelessness and indignation, this feeling was the first step to his later conversion.

-Designed at the end of the 18th century, Sing Sing was a dark and damp maximum-security prison where talking was not permitted and torture was rampant.
-The coffin-like cells were 3 feet by 3 inches wide, 6 feet by 7 inches high, and 7 feet deep.
-There were no windows in the cells and merely a bucket for plumbing.
-The odor was so rank it was hard to breath at times and the mice, cockroaches, lice, fleas, and bedbugs were everywhere.
+Designed at the end of the 18th century, the dark and damp maximum-security prison did not permit talking and had a well-earned reputation for torture.
+The coffin-like cells measured 3 feet by 3 inches wide, 6 feet by 7 inches high, and 7 feet deep with no windows and only a bucket for plumbing.
+The odor made it hard to breath and mice, cockroaches, lice, fleas, and bedbugs infested everything.

-Jerry, assigned to hard labor in the carpet weaving shop, was a model prisoner for the first two years.
-He learned to read and write and he was allowed to use the library, which contained some religious material.
-But he opted to read cheap novels that were illegally sneaked into the prison.
-Eventually, like most prisoners of that era, his health began to fail.
-His restlessness and sullenness led to punishment, which worsened his health and made him even more bitter and hard-hearted.
+Jerry lived out the first two years of his sentence doing hard labor in the carpet weaving shop and behaving as a model prisoner.
+He learned to read and write and got permission to use the library, which contained some religious material.
+Opting to read cheap novels illegally sneaked into the prison instead, he became restless and sullen, and like most prisoners of that era, his health began to fail leading him to become more bitter and hard-hearted.

-The powerful testimony started Jerry’s search through the Bible for answers.
-Night after night he read, which led to a burning desire to experience the same change he had seen in Orville’s life.
-Some still small voice within him said, “Pray.”
-He didn’t know how to pray.
-The inner voice again said, “Don’t you remember the prayer of the publican, ‘God be merciful to me a sinner?’”
+That powerful testimony started Jerry’s search through the Bible for answers.
+Night after night he read, leading to a burning desire to experience the same change he had witnessed in Orville’s life.
+A still small voice within him said, “Pray,” but he didn’t know how to pray.
+The inner voice said, “Don’t you remember the prayer of the publican, ‘God be merciful to me, a sinner?’”
 The struggle went on and on.

 “It was as if God were fighting the devil for me,” Jerry later recalled.
 “To every thought that came up there came a verse of Scripture.”

 For three or four weeks, the mental struggle continued.
-Numerous times, he would get on his knees, but just as quickly jump up, unable to pray.
+Numerous times, he would get on his knees, before quickly jumping up, unable to pray.
 One day a female missionary came to the prison and talked and prayed with him.
-When he saw and heard her literally crying out to the Lord in prayer, it moved him beyond words and intensified his struggle.
+When he watched her literally crying out to the Lord in prayer, it moved him beyond words and intensified his struggle.
 That night, he resolved to stay on his knees until he found forgiveness.